Dinesh-Wasnik/aicampaign/README.md

 ## About Project

-- Assign vocher to customer which eligible for campaign.
+- Assign voucher to customer which eligible for campaign.

 ## Project Requirement